Meet our Champions

 Corrado Nai (Indonesia)

-Corrado Nai has a PhD in fungal ecology (Free University Berlin) and MSc in Microbiology (ETH Zurich), and long experience working with non-profit scholarly societies.
-He's a science writer and award-winning science communicator who uses various media and approaches.
-He's excited to be a Microbiology Society Champion and to collaborate with Indonesian societies in raising awareness on fungi and microbiology.
+I have a PhD in fungal ecology from the Free University Berlin, Germany, and MSc in Microbiology from ETH Zurich, Switzerland, and long experience working with non-profit scholarly societies.
+I am a science writer and award-winning science communicator who uses various media and approaches.
+I'm excited to be a Society Champion and to collaborate with Indonesian societies in raising awareness on fungi and microbiology.

 EUROPE